 The university maintains high standards regarding clear, accurate, and consistent messaging in its communication with its various audiences.
 University Communications is responsible for centralized and high priority communications projects.
 The office handles a sizable portion of the University's marketing, web development, publications, electronic communication, and advertising.
 The Graduate College, led by the Graduate College director of communications & marketing, provides targeted public relations/communication materials for the graduate community and maintains content on the Graduate College website.
-Suggestions for website updates, additions, or changes should be directed to the Graduate College director of communications & marketing (Vaneh.Darakjian@UNLV.edu).
+Suggestions for website updates, additions, or changes should be directed to the Graduate College director of communications & marketing (daenne.dolce@unlv.edu).

-Graduate Program Websites
+Graduate Program Websites in Schools/Colleges/Departments

-Information that must be on graduate program websites:
+Information that must be on graduate program websites at either the College/School or the Department level:

-- A link to the program in the Graduate Catalog for admissions requirements - A link to the program in the Graduate Catalog for degree requirements - A link to the program in the Graduate Catalog for a list of courses - A link to your Program Handbook (housed in the Degrees Directory) - A link to the Degrees Directory for learning objectives - The name(s) and contact information of your graduate coordinator(s) and other graduate program leaders or administrators - A link to the Graduate College Financial Resources webpage for GA, scholarship, and fellowship opportunities - A link to accreditation program information - The Graduate College request for information (RFI) form for your program(s) applicants. - "Visit & Apply" buttons that go to the same place that" Visit & Apply" go to on the Graduate College homepage - Your program recruitment flyer PDF (contact Vaneh.Darakjian@unlv.edu if you need a current file) - A link to the Graduate College website (or specific links to the Future Students page, Current Students page, and The Graduate Academy page)
+A link to the program in the Graduate Catalog for admissions requirements

+- A link to the program in the Graduate Catalog for degree requirements - A link to the program in the Graduate Catalog for a list of courses - A link to your Program Handbook (housed in the Degrees Directory) - A link to the Degrees Directory for learning objectives - The name(s) and contact information of your graduate coordinator(s) and other graduate program leaders or administrators - A link to the Graduate College Financial Resources webpage for GA, scholarship, and fellowship opportunities - A link to accreditation program information - The Graduate College request for information (RFI) form for your program(s) applicants. - "Visit & Apply" buttons that go to the same place that" Visit & Apply" go to on the Graduate College homepage - A link to the Graduate College website (or specific links to the Future Students page, Current Students page, and The Graduate Academy page)